shiva508/database_zero_to_hero/statemetns/SELECT_WITH_WHERE/README.md

-# SELECT with where clause is used to filter the rows with specific column data
+# SELECT with WHERE clause is used to filter the rows with specific column data

 ## Syntax